Decimus Valerius Asiaticus

-Decimus Valerius Asiaticus (around 5 BC – 47 AD, Δέκιμος Οὐαλέριος Ἀσιατικός) was a prominent Roman Senator of provincial origin.
+Decimus Valerius Asiaticus (around 5 BC – 47 AD, Δέκιμος Οὐαλέριος Ἀσιατικός) was a prominent Roman senator of provincial origin.
 Asiaticus was twice consul: first in 35 as suffect consul with Aulus Gabinius Secundus as his colleague; second in 46 as ordinary consul with Marcus Junius Silanus as his colleague.
 He was the first man from Gaul to be admitted into the Roman Senate, as well as the first man from Gaul to attain the consulship.

 Family background and early life

 Information about his family is incomplete.
 Asiaticus was of Allobrogian origin; in the words of Ronald Syme, "of native dynastic stock."
-An ancestor of Asiaticus received Roman citizenship from Gaius Valerius Flaccus who was the Governor of Transalpine Gaul in 80 BC and seems to have inherited Flaccus’ name.
+An ancestor of Asiaticus received Roman citizenship from Gaius Valerius Flaccus who was the Governor of Transalpine Gaul in 80 BC and seems to have inherited Flaccus’ nomen.
 The names of either of his parents are not known; Asiaticus had a brother, but his name is not known.

 Asiaticus was born in Vienna in Gallia Narbonensis.
 At a young age he may have been sent to Rome to make a career.
 He was a cultivated man, renowned for his athleticism and he became close to the Julio-Claudian dynasty.
 He regularly attended the house of Antonia Minor, the mother of Emperor Claudius and grandmother of the emperor Caligula.